Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current

-We consider a detector network contains one triangular 10km-ET operating at the ET-D design sensitivity~\cite{Hild:2010id} at the Virgo site, and one 40km-CE with the CE2 design sensitivity~\cite{reitze2019_CosmicExplorerContribution} at the LIGO Hanford site.
+We consider a detector network contains one triangular 10km-ET operating at the ET-D design sensitivity~\cite{Hild:2010id} at the Virgo site, and one 40km CE detector with the CE2 design sensitivity~\cite{reitze2019_CosmicExplorerContribution} at the LIGO Hanford site.
 Detector noise is assumed to be stationary and Gaussian, and different events have different noise realizations.
-The starting frequency is 5Hz and data is sampled at 2048Hz.
+The starting frequency is 5\,Hz and data is sampled at 2048\,Hz.

 We simulate three types of binary black hole (BBH) sources: GW151226-like (14+8$M_\odot$, duration=256s), GW150914-like (36+30$M_\odot$, duration=64s), and GW190521-like (85+66 $M_\odot$, duration=16s).
-They represent typical low, medium, and high mass BBHs in the population model and produce long, medium, and short duration signals, respectively.
-We fix their intrinsic parameters (based on GWTC-3~\cite{KAGRA:2021vkt} and GWTC-2.1~\cite{LIGOScientific:2021usb} results) and randomly simulate extrinsic parameters except for coalescence time and luminosity distance.
-The coalescence time is fixed at GPS time $t_c=0s$ as this choice should not influence the result.
-The luminosity distance is scaled to adjust the network SNR to $(12, 30, 100, 500, 1000)$, ranging from near-threshold detections to the high-SNR golden events.
+They represent typical low, medium, and high mass BBHs in the population and produce long, medium, and short duration signals, respectively. {We fix their intrinsic parameters to the median values given in GWTC-3~\cite{KAGRA:2021vkt} and GWTC-2.1~\cite{LIGOScientific:2021usb} results} and randomly simulate extrinsic parameters except for coalescence time and luminosity distance.
+The coalescence time is fixed at GPS time $t_c=0\,s$ as this choice should not influence the result.
+The luminosity distance is scaled to adjust the {optimal} network SNR to values in the set $(12, 30, 100, 500, 1000)$, ranging from near-threshold detections to the high-SNR golden events.
 For each SNR and source type, 20 events with different extrinsic parameters are simulated.
 Each event is analyzed with four PE methods: the ``standard'' method (no acceleration method applied), RB, MB, and ROQ, resulting in a total of 1200 PE runs.